London Institute for Mathematical Sciences: Funding

-As a non-university institute, the London Institute does not receive student fees or the annual core funding the British government gives to universities.
+As a non-university institute, the LIMS does not receive student fees or the annual core funding the British government gives to universities.
 Instead it has been funded by research grants from the EU's Horizon 2020, the European Innovation Council, DARPA, the US Department of Defense, the Ministry of Defence, the Medical Research Council and Cancer Research UK.
 Industry collaborations include investments from firms in strategy, biotech and AI.